ViktoriaKondrashova1/rsschool-cv/cv.md

 ### About me:

+Having graduated from Minsk State Linguistic University I got a job of articles translator and content manager.
+This remote work take little time, what gives me extra free time, which I spend learning frontend development.

+My strengths are high level of English, ambition and fast Learning.

-I graduated from Minsk State Linguistic University and currently working as a manager.
-I would like to learn more about front-end and gain new skills in web development.
+I would like to learn more about frontend development and gain new skills in web development.

 ### Skills: